 Encountering ticks in Scotland is something to keep in mind, and not just if you head for the hills.
+We really don’t want to spoil your time here but these beasties are potentially much worse than everyday midges.
 Here are some tips to minimise your risks.

 How do I recognise ticks in Scotland?